 Know Your Rare German Stamps

 Some of these stamps have lasted through World War II, making them incredibly rare and of high value.
-But it can be challenging to know which stamps are of collector status and worth more than face value.
+But knowing which stamps are of collector status and worth more than face value can be challenging.

 But not all valuable rare stamps come from a pre-war error.
 They can be divided into sections with stamps as recent as 2016 holding tremendous value.